Wednesday, May 6, 2026, 1:00 p.m.

 It examines partnerships formed between West German organizations and the Latvian Artists’ Union and KGB, how opportunities provided by Western partners could re-inscribe the stark social hierarchies of Soviet life, and how efforts to provide Soviet artists with support could not only open previously unimagined possibilities but also bolster what sometimes proved to be impossible expectations.

-Kevin C. Karnes is Professor of Music and Divisional Dean of Arts at Emory University (Atlanta, USA), and Visiting Professor of Musicology at the Jāzeps Vītols Latvian Academy of Music.
-His most recent book is Arvo Pärt and the 1970s Soviet Underground (2021).
-His work has been recognized by grants and awards from the American Council of Learned Societies, the National Endowment for the Arts, and the National Endowment for the Humanities.
-His current research focuses on DIY music cultures of the 1980s and 1990s Europe, including Latvian and German post-punk, new wave, and techno scenes, and the Riga musicians’ collective Tornis, founded in 1991.
+Prof. Dr. Kevin C. Karnes is Professor of Music and Dean of the Faculty of Arts at Emory University (Atlanta, USA), as well as a visiting professor at the Jāzepas Vītolas Latvian Academy of Music.
+His most recent book is “Arvo Pärt and the 1970s Soviet Underground” (2021).
+His research has been recognized with grants and awards from the Council of American Societies for Learning, the National Endowment for the Arts, and the National Endowment for the Humanities.
+His current research focuses on European DIY music cultures of the 1980s and 1990s, including the Latvian and German post-punk, new wave, and techno scenes, as well as the Riga-based musician collective “Tornis,” founded in 1991.